-These categories correspond to the type of categorizations underlying ontology matching algorithms [19].

-In our framework, we will use the types of arguments described above as types for the VAF; hence $\mathcal{V}=\{M,IS,ES,T,E\}$.
-Therefore, for example, an audience may specify that terminological arguments are preferred to semantic arguments, or vice versa.
+These categories correspond to the type of categorizations underlying ontology matching algorithms [22].
+In our framework, we will use the types of arguments described above as types for the VAF; hence $\mathcal{V} = \{M, IS, ES, T, E\}$.
+For example, an audience may specify that terminological arguments are preferred to semantic arguments, or vice versa.
 Note that this may vary according to the nature of the ontologies being aligned.
 Semantic arguments will be given more weight in a fully axiomatised ontology, compared to that in a lightweight ontology where there is very little reliable semantic information on which to base such arguments.

-Table 1 summarises a number of reasons capable of justifying candidate OWL ontology alignments.
-Therefore, the table represents an (extensible) set of argument schemes, instantiations of which will comprise AR.
+Table 1 presents a sample set of argument schemes, instantiations of which will comprise AR.
 Attacks between these arguments will arise when we have arguments for the same mapping but with conflicting values of σ , thus yielding attacks that can be considered symmetric.
 Moreover, the relations in the mappings can also give rise to attacks: if relations are not deemed exclusive, an argument against inclusion is a fortiori an argument against equivalence (which is more general).

 Example 1.
-Consider a candidate mapping $m = \langle c, c', , \equiv \rangle$ between two OWL ontologies O_1 and O_2 , with concepts c and c' respectively.
+Consider a candidate mapping $m = \langle c, c', ..., \equiv \rangle$ between two OWL ontologies O_1 and O_2 , with concepts c and c' respectively.
 An argument for accepting the mapping m may be that the labels of c and c' are synonymous.
 An argument against may be that some of their super-concepts are not mapped.

-Therefore, in VAFs, arguments against or in favour of a candidate mapping are seen as grounded on their type.
+In VAFs, arguments against or in favour of a candidate mapping are seen as grounded on their type.
 In this way, we are able to motivate the choice between preferred extensions by reference to the type ordering of the audience concerned.
-Moreover, as mentioned in section 2, the pre-ordering of preferences Pref for each agent will be over $\mathcal V$, that corresponds to the determination of an audience.
-Specifically, for each candidate mapping m, if there exist justification(s) G for m that corresponds to the highest preferences Pref (with the respect of the pre-ordering), assuming n is greater than its private threshold ε , an agent will generate arguments $x = \langle G, m, + \rangle$.
-If not, the agent will generate arguments against: $x = \langle G, m, - \rangle$.
-The generation is achieved by instantiating the argumentation schema.
+Moreover, the pre-ordering of preferences Pref for each agent will be over \mathcal{V} , that corresponds to the determination of an audience.
+Specifically, for each candidate mapping m, if there exist justification(s) G for m that corresponds to the highest preferences Pref (with the respect of the pre-ordering), assuming n is greater than its private threshold ε , an agent will generate arguments $x = \langle G, m, + \rangle$ (or $x = \langle G, m, - \rangle$ otherwise), by instantiating the argumentation schema.